keystonejs/keystone/projects/basic/custom-fields/Stars/README.md

 ### Cell Component

-The Cell component can also use our Stars component.
+The Cell component can also use our Stars component and the data prop.

 ```jsx
 import React from 'react';